 Children will talk about how they and others show feelings, talk about their own and others' behaviour, and its consequences, and know that some behaviour is unacceptable.
-They will learn about how to seek help for behaviour that is worrying them.

 Communication and Language

 Opportunities will be provided for children to communicate thoughts, ideas and feelings and build up relationships with adults and each other.
 Children give their attention to what others say and respond appropriately.
 They express themselves effectively, showing awareness of listeners' needs.